Master Data Driven Testing in Selenium | Techniques, Tools, and Tips

 5. Data Providers:

-By utilizing a testing framework such as TestNG or JUnit, you have the ability to develop data provider methods that furnish test data for your test methods.
-This enables you to maintain a distinction between your test data and test logic.
+With the use of a testing framework such as TestNG or JUnit, you can develop data provider methods that can provide test-data to your test methods.
+This implies that you will be able to separate the test data from the actual test logic.

 Implementing Data-Driven Testing with Selenium